sieuwe1/Autonomous-Ai-drone-scripts/README.md

 #### Work is still being done and more will come!
 All code is experimental and not 100% working yet. please use any code with caution!

 ### scripts
 #### For now we have a person follow script which can autonomsly follow a person using a live camera feed and a Lidar.
+Run "sudo python3 follow_person_main.py --mode=flight --debug_path=debug/flight1".
+For ardupilot simulator testing use "sudo python3 follow_person_main.py --mode=test --debug_path=debug/flight1"

 ### packages
 #### The following software packages are needed